I’m excited to share with you my review of the new fundraising book, “Asking Styles: Harness Your Personal Fundraising Power.”

-After reading her book “Asking Styles: Harness Your Personal Fundraising Power,” a lot of things made sense to me.
+After reading their book “Asking Styles: Harness Your Personal Fundraising Power,” a lot of things made sense to me.
 Like why sometimes I would attend a workshop on major gifts, and the asking techniques described by the presenter felt off to me.

 I found out from her book what my asking style is and how to best play to my strengths in asking.

-Andrea defines the four types as:
+Andrea and Brian define the four types as: